packardjc2024/run_app/README.md

 if there is an export zip file in their downloads folder it will be extracted and added to the table.

+The cleaned_data.csv file in the CleaningData directory would not be there the first time a user set up the app.
+I included that as an example of what the csv file would look like after the data was extracted from the export XML file.

 #### Project Directory Layout
 Main Directory</br>
 &emsp;&emsp;main.py</br>